redis/redis-doc/topics/modules-api-ref.md

   to have significant internal complexity.
 To determine this, the defrag mechanism uses the `free_effort` callback and the 'active-defrag-max-scan-fields' config directive.
-  NOTE: The value is passed as a `void**` and the function is expected to update the pointer if the top-level value pointer is defragmented and consequentially changes.
+  NOTE: The value is passed as a `void**` and the function is expected to update the pointer if the top-level value pointer is defragmented and consequently changes.

+* **mem_usage2**: Similar to `mem_usage`, but provides the `RedisModuleKeyOptCtx` parameter so that meta information such as key name and db id can be obtained, and the `sample_size` for size estimation (see MEMORY USAGE command).
+* **free_effort2**: Similar to `free_effort`, but provides the `RedisModuleKeyOptCtx` parameter so that meta information such as key name and db id can be obtained.
+* **unlink2**: Similar to `unlink`, but provides the `RedisModuleKeyOptCtx` parameter so that meta information such as key name and db id can be obtained.
+* **copy2**: Similar to `copy`, but provides the `RedisModuleKeyOptCtx` parameter so that meta information such as key names and db ids can be obtained.

 Note: the module name "AAAAAAAAA" is reserved and produces an error, it happens to be pretty lame as well.